If you haven’t checked your faucets lately, you might want to take a look.

 When we contacted Anderson’s office to ask what he meant by "literal manure" flowing from

-peoples’ faucets, spokesman Logan Vidal sent a series of news articles and a guide by the DNR
+peoples’ faucets, spokesman Logan Vidal sent a series of news articles and a guide

 that helps consumers determine if their wells have been contaminated by manure.